Duke Chu of Wey

 Duke Chu was deposed by his father in 480 BC, the latter was known as Duke Zhuang II of Wey.
 He fled to Lu, later, he returned with the armed assistance of Qi and restored in 477 BC.

 Duke Chu was overthrown by his uncle Qián in 470 BC, the latter was known as Duke Dao of Wey.
 He fled to Song then to Yue to seek for help.
-In the next year, he returned with the joint expedition of Yue, Lu and Song, however, he dare not enter the capital.
+In the next year, he returned with the joint expedition of Yue, Lu and Song, however, he dared not enter the capital.
 He died in Yue.